In a 400-billion-emails-a-day world, accurate contacts are your edge.

 Cons

-• The free plan is very limited.
+• The free plan is quite restrictive.

 5. Discoverly